Reetabass/STM32-HAL-SX1276-LoRa/README.md

 A bare-metal LoRa driver for the Semtech SX1276 written in C using the STM32 HAL library.
 Written from scratch against the SX1276 datasheet with no third-party dependencies beyond STM32 HAL.

-> **Note:** Core TX and RX are functional, and the utility functions and continuous RX mode are now implemented.
+> **Note:** Core TX and RX are functional, and the utility functions (sleep, standby, packet RSSI, packet SNR, version) are now implemented.

 ---